 After Jacob's death in 1915, Charles and his sister Bertha ran the Beringer empire.
 Times were challenging through the Prohibition and Depression era.
 Prohibition led to the disappearance of many vineyards and wineries.
 Bertha was quite imaginative in preventing the demise of the Beringer empire during Prohibition.
 Based on her idea, they turned the grapes into raisin cakes, which were allowed under the Volstead act to make "non-intoxicating cider and fruit juices for home consumption".
-However, as you might imagine, the raisin cakes were easily turned into wine.
+However, as one might imagine, the raisin cakes were easily turned into wine.
 Attractive young demonstrators in department stores "warned" potential buyers not to leave the raisin cakes in jugs for 21 days after adding liquid, because the cakes would turn the liquid into wine.
 Furthermore, they pointed out that customers should not cork the liquid, because that was only necessary for fermentation to occur!
 Sufficed to say that many raisin cakes were turned into wine, if one could call it that.

 In 2002 when we acquired Eeden, only remnants of the vineyards remained, even though the age-old stone terraces along the rows of vineyards survived.
 The charming old ranch style house was in a state of neglect.
 We replanted the vineyards with Cabernet Sauvignon, Cabernet Franc, and Petite Sirah vines, and started restoring the house and other buildings.
 Our philosophy is to preserve the property, so that our and future generations can enjoy a part of California wine history.

 The name Eeden is not only a family name, but also a name indicating that this Garden could be Eden.
 We invite you to come experience a piece of wine history, enjoy the inspiring views of St. Helena and the Napa Valley, and taste our wine.